Advancing Racial Equity

 Recent ARE Updates Heading link

-- As part of the Chancellor’s Advancing Racial Equity initiatives, the Associate Chancellor and Vice Provost for Diversity’s Office of Community Collaboration is hiring a Community Coordinator to support the work of new neighborhood centers in Auburn-Gresham and Greater Lawndale.
+- As part of the Chancellor’s Advancing Racial Equity initiatives, the Associate Chancellor and Vice Provost for Diversity’s Office of Community Collaboration has hired two Community Coordinators to support the work of new neighborhood centers in Auburn-Gresham and Greater Lawndale.

 - The UIC Public Safety Board has been formally established as an enduring board to provide opportunities to improve the public safety on campus based on feedback gathered directly from community members.
 As part of these efforts, the board, in partnership with the UIC Police Department, will make recommendations about issues related to public safety at UIC, especially viewed from a perspective of racial equity and social justice.
 Click here to read the rest of the official announcement here.